rust-lang/rfcs/text/0000-relaxed-dst-field-ordering.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 Before, structs were allowed to have dynamically sized types (DSTs) in their last field only.
-Now, this restriction has been relaxed to allow exactly one DST field, although it can occur anywhere inside the struct.
+Now, this restriction has been relaxed to allow at most one DST field, although it can occur anywhere inside the struct.

 For `repr(C)` structs specifically, an additional requirement is added that the DST must be the last field that is not a zero-sized type (ZST), which is still more permissive than the previous definition.